smiley22/S22.Imap/Examples.md

 				 "username", "password", AuthMethod.Login, true))
 				{
 					// Find messages that were sent from abc@def.com and have
-					// the string "Hello World" in their subject line uint[] uids = Client.Search(
+					// the string "Hello World" in their subject line.
+					IEnumerable&lt;uint&gt; uids = Client.Search(
 						SearchCondition.From("abc@def.com").And(
 						SearchCondition.Subject("Hello World"))
 					);